-Since she had a melanoma removed 12 years ago, Michelle Monaghan has been an advocate for skin cancer education, sun protection and speaking up to loved ones.
+Since she had a melanoma removed more than a decade ago, Michelle Monaghan has been an advocate for skin cancer education, sun protection and speaking up to loved ones.

 Michelle Monaghan has plenty of experience with the elements, having grown up in Winthrop, Iowa, completing “all of the chores farm kids do.”
 The actress, who is best known for her starring roles in films like Kiss Kiss, Bang Bang, Gone Baby Gone and the Mission: Impossible series, worked the fields in all kinds of weather, and she admits that sun protection was never a priority.
 “I don’t recall ever using sunscreen as a kid,” she says.
 “Our intention was to always get a tan over the summer school break.
 We thought, ‘It’s cold for seven months out of the year, so let’s get some sun-kissed skin while we can.’
 Never mind doing it responsibly.”